wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.2.0 - 2014/09/03 =
+* Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster loading.
+* Feature - Convert all back end CSS to Sass.
+* Tweak - Updated google font face in plugin framework.
+* Tweak - Tested 100% compatible with WooCommerce Version 2.2 and backwards to v2.1

+= 1.1.0.4 - 2014/06/28 =
+* Tweak - Change wp_register_script( 'a3rev-chosen') to wp_register_script( 'a3rev-chosen-new')
+* Tweak - Added all Quotes and Orders settings to admin dashboard for full upgrade compatibility
+* Tweak - Added Italian Translation thanks to Fabio Biocchetti
+* Fix - Add @ for called session_start() function to fix uncaught header warning message.

 = 1.1.0.3 - 2014/06/17 =
 * Tweak - Updated chosen js script to latest version 1.0.1 on the a3rev Plugin Framework